 Tuesday, Wednesday and Saturday are the slowest days to fly, which means cheaper deals than the rest of the week.
 You can also find reduced rates on early morning flights, since many people don't like to get up before the sun to get to the airport.
 Earlier boarding times can also considerably cut down your chances of getting bumped on an overbooked flight or delayed because of other delayed flights or mechanical issues.

 Airlines will charge for just about anything these days.
 Some have even toyed around with charging customers for using the restroom.
 All those extra fees can certainly add up, but there's no reason to pay them if you don't have to.
 Here are some tips to keep money in your wallet once you get to the airport.

-Fly carry-on only.
-Baggage fees vary wildly, but almost all airlines charge them and charge big.
+Almost all airlines charge them and charge big.
 Why pay for your clothes to fly with you?
 If everyone in your travel party checks a bag, your bill can be astronomical before you ever even get to your destination.
 It's easy to reduce the amount of stuff you pack: Make sure all your clothing coordinates, so you can take less and still make more outfit combinations, take only two pair of shoes, plan to do a bit of laundry on your trip and bring only travel-sized toiletries.

 Comparison of flight prices can save you up to 70% Search Now to find the best prices!